-- Remove any fields you don't need in the view or print out and Add the field you want to work with.
+- Remove any columns (fields) you don't need in the view or print out and Add the fields you want to include in the view.

 - Enter a name for the field and select Formula from the Type drop down (or press F after tabbing out of the name field)

 - You can type or paste the formula in the Formula field and click Ok or click the Edit button to bring up the Formula Field editor.

 - If you know the field names or formula, type them in, or use the Field button to select and enter field names into formulas and the Function button to select functions for your formula.

 - Make any other changes to the view as desired and press Ok to exit the screens and the Apply the view.

 The formula is the example above is from Create a Custom View to Show the 'Remind at' Time

 Phone Number Formula